This tutorial shows how to implement in MFront

 spheres.

-We choose the Young homogenized modulus E
+We choose the Young homogenized modulus E to be the

-output of our Function
+output of our Function.

 Here is the implementation of the different homogenized schemes: